MrPicklePinosaur/shrs/design/di.md

 Move Commands Out of State => allows states to be mutable in Command Optional States, Option<State<T>> useful when state could be missing Should Line Contents be created before startupctx?

+Do heavy review of changes, make sure no unintended changes More utility methods on states , return option
+Should highlighter return Option